corda/corda-docs-portal/usage-docs/pushing-page-changes.md

 # Pushing Page Changes

-## If you have forked the public repository
+## If you have forked the repository or created a branch

 * Push your changes to your repository
 * Issue a pull request

 ## If you are working on a private copy of the repository

+* The repository is current private, so forking is fine and you can ignore this section for the time being. *

-Github does not allow private forks.
-However you can achieve this with a little bit of work.
+Github does not allow private forks of public repositories.

-You'll want to do this is you are working on a new software version that has not yet been released to the public.
+If we make the repository public, then we want a private "fork"  if we are working on a new software version that has not yet been released to the public.

 ### Create a private fork